Nikita31/JS-Issue-Tracker/README.md

-Hi this is a first commit
+Hi this is a first commit.